ihmcrobotics/ihmc-build/README.md

 Cleans `build/` (Gradle), `bin/` (Eclipse), and `out/` (IntelliJ) build directories from all included projects.

+##### Snapshots

+Snapshots is an unsupported feature which is used internally in our CI.

+`publish -PsnapshotMode=true -PpublishUrl=ihmcSnapshots`

+Setting `snapshotMode=true` changes the version to `SNAPSHOT-$branchName-$integrationNumber` and enables parsing of versions declared as `SNAPSHOT-*`, matching them to artifacts found to be available on IHMC's Artifactory snapshots repos.

 ### Learn more

 Gradle Plugin Site: https://plugins.gradle.org/plugin/us.ihmc.ihmc-build